-That was until I actually ate ocean fish like salmon and halibut.
+That was until I actually ate fish like salmon and halibut.
 I couldn't believe that I hadn't ever tried that as a kid!
-In college I was way too poor to buy salmon and halibut haha, but now as an adult I am loving the flavors!
-It's still a little foreign to me, so it's not usually my "go-to" for a meal, but I'm trying to be more intentional about cooking it and have started to experiment and make some amazing fish recipes.
+It's still a little foreign to me, so it's not usually my "go-to" for a meal, but I'm trying to be more intentional about cooking it.
 Plus, I LOVE that wild-caught fish are just filled with omega-3 fatty acids AND they are a great source of lean protein!
 Matt and I are so used to eating dense meats like steak and grass fed beef that it's refreshing every once in a while to have a light fluffy protein source such as fish.

 One of my FAVORITES is this Maple Glazed Salmon.
-This was inspired by a Blue Apron Recipe that I had to made some changes to make it "Paleo".
 It is so moist, full of flavor, and is very light!
-I usually pair it with a salad or some crispy oven roasted vegetables (those are the ones in the picture).
-I will be posting THAT recipe soon!
+I usually pair it with a salad or some crispy oven roasted vegetables.
+Enjoy!

 Maple Glazed Salmon